-As the USG system allows UGA to nominate only one faculty member (of any rank), we are inviting those interested in applying to the Fellows program to submit their applications to Colleen Kuusinen, Assistant Director for the Scholarship of Teaching and Learning.
+The USG system allows UGA to nominate one faculty member of any rank), we are inviting those interested in applying to the Fellows program to submit their applications to Colleen Kuusinen, Assistant Director for the Scholarship of Teaching and Learning.
 Internal applications will be double-blind reviewed and scored by a panel of SoTL scholars.
 The selected internal applicant must then apply to the USG system for consideration for the program.

 UGA Application materials and Selection process

 Applications include 1) a CV with identifying information removed for blind review, and 2) answers to the following questions:

 - Why are you interested in becoming a USG SoTL Fellow?

 - Describe your previous SoTL experience (i.e. SoTL training, previous projects, etc.).

 - List any SoTL work you have published or presented at conferences.

 - Describe your idea for your SoTL project.
 Include as much information as you can to help us understand your project idea.
 Include your research question and any ideas you have about data collection.

 Up to ten slots will be filled as follows based on the number of colleges and universities per sector and the makeup of the applicants:

 1 from the Research University Sector (e.g., UGA)